MdHadid/Portal-Nineteen-WP-Theme/README.md

-It is magazine/newspaper WordPress Theme.
+It is a newspaper/magazine WordPress Theme.
 Developed by Md.
 Hadid Rahman.